 Makanyi Safari Lodge

 All of our honeymoon was wonderful, but if I was pushed to pick a highlight, it would have to be our time on safari at Makanyi Safari Lodge.
 Everything about the experience was magnificent.
 We saw the Big Five on our first full day and then topped that off with a cheetah and wild dogs to make it the Magnificent Seven.
 But it was about more than ticking boxes – the attention to detail and the enthusiasm of our guides made the whole safari experience incredible.
 We’re still dreaming of it now.
-I’m writing a full post with all the details.
+Here’s a full review of our safari and time at Makanyi.

 Accommodation in Kruger